 The THC component of medical and recreational marijuana seems to inhibit this reaction by agonizing an important receptor of the brain that controls the vomiting reaction.
 It fights headaches by activating another set of receptors; the CB2 receptors to be exact, which directly treats migraines.

-A self treatment regimen is never in your best interests, so if you feel that you are experiencing the symptoms of any of the forms of glaucoma that we’ve outlined here, consult a medical professional.
-They are trained to make diagnoses and can also prescribe medical marijuana for your condition if it’s legalized within your state.
+A self treatment regimen is never in your best interests, so if you feel that you are experiencing the symptoms of any of the forms of glaucoma that we’ve outlined here, consult a medical.